SQL Management Studio%3A Enhancing Productivity with Shortcuts

 4. Search and Replace

-- Ctrl + F: Open the Find dialog box.
+- Ctrl + F: Open the Find dialog box to search within the current query.

-- Ctrl + H: Open the Find and Replace dialog box.
+- Ctrl + H: Open the Replace dialog box to find and replace text.

 - F3: Find the next occurrence of the search term.